-Despite WordPress being so popular and having all the benefits mentioned above, something is still confusion about it, especially to new users.
+Despite WordPress being so popular and having all the benefits mentioned above, something is still confusing about it, especially to new users.
 When you google WordPress, for example, they both appear following each other on the first and the second position and therefore throwing in more confusion to new users on which one they should pick.

 Main Differences between wordpress.com and WordPress.org

 The significant difference between these two options is who hosts your site.
-With wordpress.org, you host your site, which translates into more freedom while with wordpress.com, WordPress takes over all the hosting tasks, making it easier for you to start and, thus, less freedom.
+With wordpress.org, you host your site, which translates into more freedom, while with wordpress.com, WordPress takes over all the hosting tasks, making it easier for you to start and, thus, less freedom.

-With the wordpress.com, you will have “wordpress.com” automatically included in your website’s URL.
+With wordpress.com, you will have “wordpress.com” automatically included in your website’s URL.
 However, with the paid .com upgrades plan, you are given the option to have a custom domain name, it offers you more storage space, and you also get google analytics.
 The paid upgrades also allow you to add your custom plugins and themes.

 If you only use the free wordpress.com option, then you can only use the already available themes and plugins on the platform.

 WordPress.
 Org is the version of WordPress that allows you to download the WordPress software into your server or your web hosting account.
-To use it, you are required to have both a domain name and web hosting services, purchased from another company.
+To use it, you are required to have both a domain name and web hosting services purchased from another company.
 Usually, WordPress has a list of trusted companies that offer great hosting packages.

 Most hosting companies offer a “quick install” for WordPress, or they will do it for you if you do not know how to or are not in a position to install WordPress.